-The ECAS Practice has been a Salesforce partner for more than a decade and provides end-to-end consulting, implementation, integration, and support services on customer experience platforms that include Sales Cloud, Service Cloud, Marketing Cloud, App Cloud, Community Cloud, Heroku, Internet of Things (IoT), Wave Analytics, and many App Exchange technologies.
-As Platinum partners of Salesforce, we have liaised with Salesforce and invested heavily in creating Centers of Excellence.
-We have formed valuable collaborations with other Salesforce ISV partners and have capabilities in Apttus, CloudSense, CloudCraze, ServiceMax, and Financialforce.
-We have vertical competencies on Health Cloud and Financial Services Cloud and have developed native Salesforce solutions for life sciences, consumer packaged goods ("CPG"), retail, manufacturing, and high-tech micro-verticals.
+The ECAS Practice has been a Salesforce partner for more than a decade and provides end-to-end consulting, implementation, integration, and support services on customer experience platforms that include Sales Cloud, Service Cloud, Marketing Cloud, App Cloud, Experience Cloud, Heroku, Internet of Things (IoT), Data Cloud, Agentforce, Industry Clouds and many AppExchange technologies.
+As Summit partners of Salesforce, we have liaised with Salesforce and invested heavily in creating Centers of Excellence.
+We have formed valuable collaborations with other Salesforce ISV partners and have capabilities in Conga, CloudSense Copado, ServiceMax, and Certinia.
+We have vertical competencies on Health Cloud, Education cloud, Communications cloud, Financial Services Cloud, Auto cloud, Public Service cloud, MFG and CG clouds and have developed native Salesforce solutions for life sciences, consumer packaged goods ("CPG"), retail, manufacturing, and high-tech micro-verticals.

 Our acquisition of Fluido and Simplus, leading Salesforce advisors and consulting partners in the Nordics and Americas region and recognized leaders in cloud consulting, implementation and training services, continues to enable us to execute on our strategy to help clients navigate the next in their digital transformation journey.
-This acquisition strengthens our position as a leading Salesforce enterprise cloud services provider and enhances our ability to provide clients an unparalleled cloud-first transformation.
+These acquisitions strengthen our position as a leading Salesforce enterprise cloud services provider and enhance our ability to provide clients with an unparalleled cloud first transformation.